 Oberheiden, P.C. is a team of federal healthcare lawyers and consultants who have proven experience crafting and implementing effective compliance programs for home health agencies and certifying physicians.
 The members of our compliance team, several of whom previously served as healthcare fraud prosecutors with the DOJ and the U.S. Attorney’s Office, offer centuries of combined experience analyzing legal issues in the healthcare sector, helping healthcare providers make informed decisions, and favorably resolving healthcare fraud audits and investigations.
 When we develop compliance programs for our clients, we do so with an intimate understanding of both why HHAs and physicians need to be concerned about compliance and how they can avoid raising red flags.
-If your Orange County home health practice needs a more-effective compliance program, you can trust our team to protect you.
+If your Orange County home health practice needs a more-effective compliance program, you can trust an Orange County home health compliance attorney from Oberheiden, P.C. to protect you.

 15 Medicare and Medi-Cal Compliance Issues for Home Health Agencies and Certifying Physicians in Orange County

 Home health agencies and certifying physicians face compliance issues that are unique to the home health sector and that apply to program-participating providers generally.
-We provide comprehensive compliance services focused on protecting our clients in the areas of:
+Our Orange County home health compliance lawyers provide comprehensive compliance services focused on protecting our clients in the areas of:

 1. Program Billing Compliance

 Medicare, Medi-Cal, Tricare, and the DOL all have their own unique sets of billing and coding regulations.
 Home health agencies that bill these programs must ensure that they are submitting compliant reimbursement requests on a consistent basis.
 Billing and coding mistakes are among the most-common issues identified in healthcare fraud audits and investigations.